IramiJ/platformer/README.md

 # Platformer Game

-A small 2D platformer game created with **Python and Pygame**.
+A small 2D platformer game created with **Python and Pygame**, focusing on custom game systems such as enemy AI, combat mechanics and level loading.

-This project was developed as a personal learning project to better understand game logic, physics, and collision systems.
+This project was developed as a personal learning project to explore game architecture, physics, collision handling, and real-time system design.

 All code, logic, and graphics were created by me.